Using R to Visualize and Make Claims About Data

 Beyond learning to program in R, the course encouraged students to engage in discussions around algorithm bias.
 Issues were discussed around racist, sexist, and discriminatory algorithms, the consequences of biased algorithms on marginalized populations, and ethical obligations of stakeholders involved including tech companies.

 Arastoopour Irgens G. & Thompson, J. (2020).
 “Would You Rather Have it be Accurate or Diverse?”
 How Male Middle-School Students Make Sense of Algorithm Bias and Racial/Gender Discrimination.
-Proceedings of the 14th International Conference of the Learning Sciences.
-Nashville, TN.
+In M. Gresalfi and I.S.
+Horn (Eds.), The Interdisciplinarity of the Learning Sciences, 14th International Conference of the Learning Sciences (ICLS) 2020, Volume 2. (pp. 751 - 752).
+Nashville, Tennessee: International Society of the Learning Sciences.